Our teachers

 My lovely wife, Katie, put up with me through anesthesia school, and we now have a 2-year-old son and 9 month old daughter.
 Life is busy and lots of fun!
 I enjoy working out and taking naps whenever possible!

-Annette N Storm, MNA, CRNA, CCRN
+Annette N Storm, MNA, CRNA

 Annette is originally from Denmark and moved to the US in 1990 to try out her nursing skills under a different umbrella.
 She never wanted to be retired, sitting in the proverbial rocking chair and wonder "what if."
 Annette is a go getter!